Trim Paint Calculator

 How the trim calculator works

-Trim paint covers more surface area per gallon than wall paint because you're painting narrow strips, not broad walls — but the layout is fiddly.
-This calculator breaks the room into the four surfaces that typically get trim paint, adds them up, and rounds to whole quarts.
+Trim paint covers more surface area per container than wall paint because you're painting narrow strips, not broad walls — but the layout is fiddly.
+This calculator breaks the room into the four surfaces that typically get trim paint, adds them up, and rounds to whole containers.

-Baseboards: total perimeter of the room 2 × (length + width) times the baseboard's face width (default 3.5" for standard modern baseboards).
+Baseboards: total perimeter of the room 2 × (length + width) times the baseboard's face width.
 Multiply by coats.

-Window casings: approximately 14 linear feet per standard window.
-At a 2.25" casing, that's ~2.6 sq ft per window per coat.
+Window casings: approximately 14 linear ft (~4.3 m) per standard window.

-Door faces: a standard 3' × 6'8" door is about 20 sq ft per side — 40 sq ft per door per coat if you paint both sides.
-This is by far the biggest area contributor if you include it.
+Door faces: a standard door is ~20 sq ft (~1.85 m²) per side — both sides at 2 coats means ~80 sq ft / 7.4 m² per door painted area.
+This is the biggest contributor if included.

 When to uncheck components